naasking/AutoDiffSharp/README.md

 > f(x0 + ϵ<sub>x1</sub>, x1 + ϵ<sub>x2</sub>, x2 + ϵ<sub>x2</sub>)

-So each parameter gets its own extra parameter corresponding to the derivative, distinct from all others.
-However, as you can see in the translation table, these derivative parameters interact with one another in some operators, so each function parameter has to carry a vector corresponding to the coefficients of all other parameters.
+So each parameter carries along an extra value corresponding to the derivative, and this extra value is distinct from the values of all other parameters.
+However, as you can see in the translation table, these derivative values interact with one another in some operators, so each function parameter has to carry a vector corresponding to the coefficients of all other parameters.
 Here's the basic number type:

     public readonly struct Number
     {